British Rail Class 159: History and design

-With the UK economy in decline in the early 1990s, it was found that Regional Railways had over-ordered Class 158s at the same time as Network SouthEast was looking for a similar number of new diesel trains.
+With the UK economy in decline in the early 1990s, it was found that Regional Railways had over-ordered s, at the same time as NSE was looking for a similar number of new diesel trains.
 NSE agreed to take on the surplus Class 158s.

 The original 22 units were built as Class 158 units, but were rebuilt by Babcock Rail in Rosyth Dockyard before entering traffic.
 This entailed fitting first-class accommodation and retention toilets, and various other modifications.
-The rebuild was required because it was not possible for Network SouthEast and the newly privatised BREL to agree terms on the variation order to NSE specification.
+The rebuild was required because it was not possible for Network SouthEast and the newly-privatised BREL to agree terms on the variation order to NSE specification.

 The first unit (159004) was handed over to NSE on 6 January 1993.

-The units converted to Class 159 specification during construction are numbered 159001–159022, with individual vehicles numbered 52873–52894 and 57873–57894 for driving motor vehicles, and 58718–58739 for intermediate motor vehicles.
-The entire class is maintained at a purpose-built depot at Salisbury.
+The units converted to Class 159 specification during construction are numbered 159001–159022, with individual vehicles numbered 57873–57894 for driving motor vehicles and 58718–58739 for intermediate motor vehicles.
+The class is maintained at a purpose-built depot at Salisbury.

-In 2007, eight further Class 159 units were created through the rebuilding of surplus Class 158 units displaced from TransPennine Express.
+In 2007, eight further Class 159 units were created through the rebuilding of surplus Class 158 units displaced from the TransPennine Express franchise.

-The units feature BSI couplers.
-This enables them to work in multiple not only with other units from the same class, but also and the classes of the Pacer and Sprinter families.
+The units feature BSI couplers, which enables them to work in multiple with other units from the same class, but also and the classes of the Pacer and Sprinter groupings.